 Medical Science is the science of dealing with the maintenance of health and the prevention and treatment of diseases.
-The Level 3 Applied Diploma in Medical Science is for learners who are interested in careers related to healthcare and medical research.
 Medical scientists are at the forefront of healthcare services, as they are vital in the diagnosis of disease, determining the effectiveness of treatments and searching for new cures.
-The Level 3 Applied Diploma in Medical Science is for learners who have already enjoyed and been successful in science.
-The level 3 Applied Diploma is equivalent in size to one A level and would be studied alongside 2 A Levels.
+This course is perfect if you are interested in careers related to healthcare and medical research and have already enjoyed successfully studying science.
+It is an Applied Diploma course which is the equivalent to one A Level and would be studied alongside two other A Levels.

 The course covers the key topic areas of health, physiology and disease, as well as providing the opportunity to study the areas of pharmacology, physiological measurement, clinical testing and medical research.
 Learners are required to complete 6 units: